marlonmacf/delivery/README.md

 ###### Dependencies

-- **spring-cloud-starter-config**: Allows us to easily define the config server host through the bootstrap.yml file.
-- **spring-cloud-netflix**: Upgrade the spring boot application to an Eureka Server application.
+- **spring-boot-starter-actuator**: Production ready features to help you monitor and manage your application.
-- **spring-boot-starter-web**: Starter for building web, including RESTful, applications using Spring MVC.
+- **spring-boot-starter-web**: Full-stack web development with Tomcat and Spring MVC.
+- **spring-boot-starter-test**: Unit test, integration test, Api test, etc.
 - **spring-boot-starter-security**:  Starter for using Spring Security.
 - **spring-boot-starter-data-mongodb**: JDBC driver for MongoDB NoSQL Database.
+- **spring-cloud-starter-config**: Allows us to easily define the config server host through the bootstrap.yml file.
+- **spring-cloud-starter-netflix-eureka-client**: Allow access to the Eureka server application.

+###### Configurations

+- **bootstrap.yml**: Used to define parent configs for the application initialization, like the spring cloud app name or the server config conection.

 ...